11x-dev/hint-button-bug/README.md

 ***Estimated Time***
 ************************

-Estimated time for this bug fix is 30 minutes - 3 hours.
+Estimated time for this bug fix is 1 - 3 hours.

 ************************
 ***Hints and Solution***